GuillaumeGomez/rfcs/text/000-rustdoc-bundle-local-resources.md

 - [sphinx](https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-latex_additional_files)
 - [haddock](https://haskell-haddock.readthedocs.io/en/latest/invoking.html?highlight=image#cmdoption-theme): it's mentioned in this command documentation that local files in the given directory will be copied into the generated output directory.
 - [doxygen](https://doxygen.nl/manual/commands.html#cmdimage): supported through `\image`.

+Another approach to this feature:

+[ePUB packages](https://www.w3.org/publishing/epub3/epub-packages.html#sec-pkg-manifest) use explicitly-declared manifests.
+It allows to have a fallback chain mechanism (going through resources for an entry until an available resource is found).

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives